MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

     These clients are often referred to as the **Office built-in labeling client**, the **unified labeling client**, the **classic client**, and the **RMS client**, respectively.
 Whichever client you use, it integrates with applications that you run on computers and mobile devices.

-- The service resides in the cloud (Azure Information Protection, which uses the Azure Rights Management service for the data protection) or on-premises (Active Directory Rights Management Services, more commonly known as AD RMS).
+- The service resides in the cloud or on-premises.
+The cloud service is Azure Information Protection, which uses the Azure Rights Management service for the data protection.
+The on-premises service is Active Directory Rights Management Services, more commonly known as AD RMS.

 All these clients integrate with Office applications but the unified labeling client and the classic client must be installed separately and support additional features and components.
 For example, these clients include support for File Explorer, so you can classify and protect files outside Office.
 Additional components include a viewer for protected PDF documents and protected images, and a scanner for on-premises data stores.